tholden/dynareOBC/ReadMe.txt

     * FirstOrderAroundMean
       Takes a linear approximation around the ergodic mean of the non-linear model.
 If specifying this option, you should set order=2 or order=3 in your mod file.
-    * FirstOrderConditionalCovariance
+    * SecondOrderConditionalCovariance
-      When order>1 (possibly with FirstOrderAroundRSS or FirstOrderAroundMean), by default, DynareOBC uses a second order approximation of the conditional covariance to determine the space of paths to integrate over.
-This option specifies that a first order approximation should be used instead.
+      Even when order>1, by default, DynareOBC uses a first order approximation of the conditional covariance to determine the space of paths to integrate over.
+This option specifies that a second order approximation should be used instead.
+This requires order>1 without FirstOrderAroundRSS or FirstOrderAroundMean.
     * MLVSimulationMode=0|1|2|3 (default: 0)
       If MLVSimulationMode=0, DynareOBC does not attempt to simulate the path of model local variables.